QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 [Common Cloud Provider Commands](https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/cloud_provider_standard.md#commands)

+# Azure Integration Process
+In order to integrate CloudShell with Azure, you need to first deploy the CloudShell management and sandbox VNets on your Azure region.
+This is done using Azure templates that define the management and sandbox VNets, the connection to your Quali Server and more.
+Additional steps are required, such as configuring the integration's management VMs and creating App templates which include the definition of the VMs, images and configuration management to be performed on the deployed VMs.
+For details, see CloudShell Help's [Azure Integration](https://help.quali.com/Online%20Help/2021.2/portal/Content/Admn/Azure-VNET-Ovrv.htm) chapter.

 # Downloading the Shell
 The Microsoft Azure Cloud Provider Shell 2G shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.